carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 > process.
 Recent version of yellowbrick can also be installed using `conda` from the `conda-forge` channel.
 >
 > ~~~
-> $ conda install --channel conda-forge yellowbrick=1.2 --prefix ./env
+> $ conda install --channel conda-forge yellowbrick=1.2 --name project-env
 > ~~~
 >
 > An alternative way of installing dependencies via `pip` in your environment files is to store all the